Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 az acr build --registry $ACR_NAME --image configwebapp:v2 .
 ```

-We can now add the identity resources and configure the application and re-apply the resources.
+We can now add the identity resources and configure the application and reapply the resources.

 First let's add the following file to the resources folder.
 Replace the `<clientId>` and `<resourceID>` fields with the values from the following command: